andychu666/generate-domains-blocklist-conf/README.md

 Structured JSON files containing the same data as the markdown files, useful for programmatic processing or integration with other tools.

 ### `domains-blocklist.conf`
-The main output file compatible with DNSCrypt-Proxy's domain blocking feature.
+The configuration file that lists URLs of blocklist sources for DNSCrypt-Proxy's `generate-domains-blocklist.py` utility.
 This file:
+- Lists URLs of blocklist sources, one per line
+- Supports file:// URLs for local additions
+- Allows commenting out sources with # to disable them
+- Follows DNSCrypt-Proxy's standard configuration format
-- Groups blocklists by category and source
+- Used by `generate-domains-blocklist.py` to create an optimized and deduplicated domain blocklist

-- Includes entry counts and descriptions where available
+The generated configuration can be used with DNSCrypt-Proxy's `generate-domains-blocklist.py` to create a final blocklist that:
-- Marks duplicate entries across categories and sources
+- Removes duplicates across all sources
-- Uses proper formatting for DNSCrypt-Proxy compatibility
+- Handles overlapping patterns
+- Respects the allowlist (domains-allowlist.txt)
+- Supports time-restricted blocks

 ### Debug Screenshots
 - `debug_screenshot_rethinkdns.png`